chemlab/chemlab/docs/index.rst

 field, and providing a program that encompasses all aspect of it is an impossible task.
 The spirit of chemlab is to provide a common ground from where you can build specific programs.
-For this reason it includes an :doc:`easily extensible </graphics>` molecular viewer.
+For this reason it includes an :doc:`fully programmable </graphics>` molecular viewer.

 chemlab is in its early developement and it provides the most basic data structures.
-The molecular viewer (chemlab.graphics) has a solid ground and can actually draw and play trajectories in an efficient way.
+The molecular viewer has a solid ground and can actually draw and play trajectories in an efficient way.
 To get started be sure to check the user manual.

-chemlab wants to be developer-friendly, this means having a good documentation and an easy structure to get in.
+chemlab is developer-friendly, this means a good documentation and an easy structure to get in.
 Feel free to send me anything that you may do with chemlab, from supporting a new file format to writing a new graphic renderer, even if you don'think it's perfect.
-Send me an email to the `mailing list
-<mailto:python-chemlab.googlegroups.com>`_ or file an issue on the
-github page to discuss any aspect that you like or not like and any idea that comes to your mind.
-In other words, get involved!
+Send an email to the `mailing list <mailto:python-chemlab.googlegroups.com>`_ or file an issue on the github page to discuss any aspect that you like or don't like and any idea that comes to your mind.
+Get involved!

-Chemlab is divided in several packages that can be used almost independently.

-  - chemlab.graphics includes a molecular viewer and its components.
-  - chemlab.molsim molecular simulation routines
-  - chemlab.core basic data structures such as atoms, molecules etc
-  - chemlab.data database for various chemical data
-  - chemlab.io input/output utilities and integration with other
-    molecular packages.

 User Manual